ccztux/modpd/README.md

-Set the eventbroker options with the editor of your choice in your main nagios config file
+Set the eventbroker options with the editor of your choice in your main nagios config file:

-(Default Nagios® main config file: ```/usr/local/nagios/etc/nagios.cfg```):
+(Default Nagios® main config file: ```/usr/local/nagios/etc/nagios.cfg```)

 **Skip this step in case of an update!**
 ```bash